redhat-performance/streams-wrapper/README.md

 Automation wrapper for streams

 Description:
-           This wrapper runs the streams prorgam written by John D. McCalpin
+           This wrapper runs the streams program written by John D. McCalpin
 		Joe R. Zagar
-	    The progam being excuted, measures memory transfer rates in MB/s for simple.
-It is run to provide a rough idea of memory rates on machine.
-However is a bit outdated and does not deal with numa.
+	    The program being executed, measures memory transfer rates in MB/s and provides a rough idea of memory rates of the machine.
+However it is a bit outdated and does not deal with numa.

 Location of underlying workload: part of the github kit